 ▶Part 2: Restore your PC from a Restore Point

 Step 1.
-Press the "Winkey/Start" key, enter "Create a restore point" in the search box, then click "Open".
+To create a system restore point, press the Windows key/Start button, type "Create a restore point" in the search box, and then click "Open".

 Step 2.
 Click "System Restore" > "Next".

 Step 3.
-Select a restore point you want to restore from the list, and click "Scan for affected programs" to check a list of items that will be deleted if you determine to restore to this point.
-Then "Close" this window.
+To restore your computer to a previous state, select a desired restore point from the list, and click "Scan for affected programs" to view a list of items that will be deleted if you proceed with the restoration.
+After reviewing the list, close the window.

 Step 4.
-Click "Next".
+Click on the "Next" button.
 Then confirm your selected restore point again and click "Finish".

 Step 5.
 Click the "Yes" button to restore your PC from your selected restore point.
-Then your PC will be rebooted.
+This will then reboot your PC.

 Step 6.
-System Restore is finished after the computer restarts.
-Then "Close" it.
+System Restore is complete after the computer restarts.
+Close the window.

-Released in the Win7 operating system, Backup and Restore is a practical feature for you to backup files and folders.
-Please note that a valuable Windows Backup is essential to recover the deleted folders while you're organizing files.
+In Windows 7, Backup and Restore is a feature that allows you to backup files and folders, which is useful for recovering deleted folders while organizing files.

 Step 2.
 Under the Restore tab, click the "Restore my files" button.

 Step 3.
-Please select "Browse for folders" and choose the permanent folder you want to retrieve.
+To retrieve a permanent folder, select "Browse for folders" and choose the permanent folder you want to retrieve.

 Step 4.
-After that, you can save your recovered folders in your original location or in your destination place as your preference.
+Save the recovered folders in your original location or in your destination place as your preference after recovering them.

-As a command-line utility, Windows File Recovery is dedicated to file recovery.
-It permits you to recover the lost files from local hard disks (HDD), and USB flash drives.
-To some degree, it also can salvage data from solid-state drives (SSD).
+As a command-Windows File Recovery is a utility that specializes in file recovery, allowing users to recover lost files from local hard disks, USB flash drives, and to some extent, solid-state drives (SSD).

-Given that there's no graphical user interface, it's inevitable for you to recover the deleted files using CMD.
-To be more precise, you need to modify the basic command format winfr source-drive: destination-drive: [/mode] [/switches] with your selected mode and switches.
+To recover deleted files without a graphical user interface, you'll need to use the Command Prompt to modify the basic command format winfr source-drive: destination-drive: [/mode] [/switches] with your chosen mode and switches.

 Scenarios for data loss